| ADJECTIVE SYNONYMS/OPPOSITES |

 not happening regularly or continuously |

-After two days of intermittent fighting, order was finally restored. |
+After two days of intermittent fighting, they restored order. |

 | SA06 |